l2beat/l2beat/packages/backend/discovery/polygonzkevm/ethereum/diffHistory.md

 ## Description

-Added a new rollup type: Validium.
+Added a Validium - AstarZKEVM.
-The rollup is owned by PolygonValidiumAdmin that itself is owned by PolygonValidiumMultisig.
+The validium is owned by AstarValidiumAdmin that itself is owned by AstarValidiumMultisig.
-The new contract is the AstarZKEVM Validum.

 A trusted aggregator has been added that is an [EOA](https://etherscan.io/address/0x20A53dCb196cD2bcc14Ece01F358f1C849aA51dE).
 On 2024-02-29 [willbutton.eth](https://etherscan.io/tx/0x760fd86f9453477e23df16def04777fb6282dda9f8546e93b2f7b866467b2e49) sent some eth to that address.